humanchild101/encryption_decryption/README.md

 # encryption_decryption

-its just a silly little thing where it'll encrypt any message you input and you can decrypt the message you receive to get the original message
+Simple program where it'll encrypt any message you input and you can decrypt the message you receive to get the original message

 example: